 Making a really good red enchilada sauce is an extremely rewarding and messy procedure.
-Because that I order enchiladas at least once a week, I couldn’t go on any longer without paying tribute to this amazing Mexican comfort food.
+Because that I order enchiladas at least once a week, I couldn’t go on any longer without paying proper tribute to this amazing Mexican comfort food.
 It was time to actually MAKE it.

-When you want enchiladas you typically want them immediately and nothing about making enchilada sauce is quick and easy.
+When you want enchiladas you typically want them immediately, and nothing about making enchilada sauce is quick and easy.
 Therefore it helps to treat the sauce-making as a separate event.
 Just make it ahead of time (usually a good weekend actitity) and store it in the fridge.
-The basic steps are quite simple … soak the chilis, roast your vegetables, throw them into a blender or food processor, strain the hell out of it, then add your stock and seasoning and simmer it a little to thicken up.
+The basic steps are quite simple … soak the chiles, roast your vegetables, throw them into a blender or food processor, strain the hell out of it, then add your stock and seasoning and simmer it a little to thicken up.

 My first attempts at red enchilada sauce were met with mediocre results because I put in mediocre effort with the lack of straining.
-To get a smooth, silky texture without seeds it really requires some patience with a cheesecloth and/or strainer.
-At the end your kitchen is going to look like a horror movie murder scene, so it helps to have a damp bleached towel on hand to quickly clean up so your surfaces don’t get stained.
+To get a smooth, silky texture without seeds it REALLY requires some patience with a cheesecloth and/or strainer.
+At the end, your kitchen can easily look like a horror movie murder scene if you’re not careful.
+To avoid this, have a damp, bleached towel on hand to quickly clean up any spills so your surfaces don’t get stained.
 Or, lay down some newspaper and work on that.

 • ½ pound dried red chile peppers